dgruninger97/Homework-3---Part-2/Notebook.md

 #### Pros

 This will result in a more cohesive as classes will not have to go through the ShortestPathAlgorithm class to call waybetter.ShortestPath.
 Instead, they will be able to directly call it.
+Additionally, there wont be a reference to the waybetter.ShortestPath inside of the ShortestPathAlgorithm class.

 #### Cons

 This introduces a lot more coupling into our system as each individual algorithm class will now depend upon the waybetter.ShortestPath class.
+This is overkill and really not necessary.

 ### Design Preference

+I think it makes more sense to use design 1.
+Not only will it not require a lot of code or change any existing code, but it will does a better job adapting to change than the second candidate design.
+I also think it is excessive to have a reference to the same class in every algorithm, as that clearly will not scale as we get more algorithms.

 ### Sketches

+#### Class Diagram

+#### Sequence Diagram

 ### Citations